Gigaspaces/xap-docs/site/content/sbp/dotnet-session-store.markdown

 # Overview

 GigaSpaces XAP.NET ASP.NET Session State Store Management for .NET is designed to deliver the application maximum performance with **ZERO** application code changes.
-It features the following: {{%wbr%}}
+It features the following: {{<wbr>}}

 {{%vbar%}}

--  Reduced IIS memory footprint storing the session within a remote Data Grid.{{%wbr%}}
+-  Reduced IIS memory footprint storing the session within a remote Data Grid.{{<wbr>}}

--  No code changes required to share the session with other remote IIS servers.{{%wbr%}}
+-  No code changes required to share the session with other remote IIS servers.{{<wbr>}}

--  Application elasticity - Support session replication across different IIS applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.{{%wbr%}}
+-  Application elasticity - Support session replication across different IIS applications located within the same or different data-centers/clouds allowing the application to scale dynamically without any downtime.{{<wbr>}}

--  Unlimited number of sessions and concurrent users support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid as the session state store. {{%wbr%}}
+-  Unlimited number of sessions and concurrent users support - Sub-millisecond session data access by using GigaSpaces In-Memory-Data-Grid as the session state store. {{<wbr>}}

 -  Session replication over the WAN support - Utilizing GigaSpaces Multi-Site Replication over the WAN technology.
-Support data compression and encryption.{{%wbr%}}
+Support data compression and encryption.{{<wbr>}}

--  HTTP Session data access scalability - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated or partitioned.{{%wbr%}}
+-  HTTP Session data access scalability - Session data can utilize any of the supported In-Memory-Data-Grid topologies ; replicated or partitioned.{{<wbr>}}

--  Transparent IIS Failover - Allow IIS restart without any session data loss.{{%wbr%}}
+-  Transparent IIS Failover - Allow IIS restart without any session data loss.{{<wbr>}}

--  Sticky session and Non-sticky session support - Your requests can move across multiple IIS seamlessly.{{%wbr%}}
+-  Sticky session and Non-sticky session support - Your requests can move across multiple IIS seamlessly.{{<wbr>}}

 {{%/vbar%}}